-In our thirty-three years of marriage, we have had 4 White German Shepherds, Rex, Max, Fritz, and Lili.
-Four Wire-haired Dackels, Shubi, Greta, Arnie, and Anneliese, and lived in four homes.
+In our thirty-four years of marriage, we have had 4 White German Shepherds, Rex, Max, Fritz, and Lili.
+Five Wire-haired Dackels, Shubi, Greta, Arnie, Anneliese, and Heidi, lived in four homes.
 One was a farm in Lyndeborough, NH; a very beautiful ranch home in Punta Gorda, FL; in a motorcoach here in Meredith, NH for 9 long months; while we built our current home, and lastly, this beautiful house, that Jack and I designed.

 We had four children, between us.
 Three are living, and they have grown up to be really good people.
 We also have two of the most beautiful, and wonderful grandchildren on the face of the earth!